 Weather that does not pose a threat to the general population but is potentially dangerous on a localised scale.

-The concept behind YELLOW level weather alerts is to notify those who are at risk because of their location and/or activity, and to allow them to take preventative action.
 Be aware about meteorological conditions and check if you are exposed to danger by nature of your activity or your specific location.
 Do not take any avoidable risks.